Do you struggle to remember what you read, understand concepts or learn effectively? Most people face a challenge in one or all these areas.

 Step 2: Teach the topic

-While I was teaching the topic, I realized I was unaware of why and how the neocortex decides to take the shortcut.
-I did not know what the amygdala does either.
+While I was teaching the topic, I fumbled in a few places.
+I realized I was unaware of why and how the neocortex decides to take the shortcut.
+I did not know what the amygdala does as a part of its normal routine either.

 Step 3: Review what you do not know

 Also, human beings went through an evolution from reptiles, followed by mammals.
 As a result, some parts of these brains remained as is to perform basic body functions and keep us alive.
-During a flight or fight response, our primitive brain takes over to avert the danger as soon as possible.
+During a flight or fight response, the amygdala, a part of our primitive brain takes over to avert the danger as soon as possible.

 Step 4: Explain the topic in simple terms